shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 ## Private
 Private attributes are attributes with double underscore prefixed to their identifier eg. \_\_ansh.
 They cannot be accessed or modified from the outside directly and will result in an AttributeError if such an attempt is made

+## #Private
+Private attributes are attributes with double underscore prefixed to their identifier eg. \_\_ansh.
+They cannot be accessed or modified from the outside directly and will result in an AttributeError if such an attempt is made

 # Other types or objects

 ### Self